gerwitz/hgc-v12/src/site/writing/2003/2003-11-23-they-are-a-menace.md

 ---
-title: They are a menace-
+title: They are a menace
 categories:
-- uncategorized
+- culture
 content-tags:
+- tolerance
+- society
-- tagless
+- diversity
 ---

 They must be dangerous if they are not us.
 This little [rant against tolerance][1] rests on a cynical premise: any form of [difference in belief or practice][2] must involve a dominance relationship, involving the strong deciding whether to tolerate the weak.
 Tolerance is not reserved for the society that dominates the tolerated; rather, it may be freely offered to those that do not threaten.